Turbinate Reduction in Los Angeles

-Turbinate Reduction
+Turbinate Reduction Los Angeles

 Turbinates are the long, narrow, curled shelves of bone that protrude into the nasal cavity.
 They perform important functions in the body, humidifying, filtering, and warming the air we breathe and protecting the lungs.

-When turbinates become enlarged as a result of sinus inflammation, environmental irritants, allergies, and other factors, it can impair normal breathing and contribute to headaches, snoring, and sleep apnea.
+When turbinates become enlarged as a result of sinus inflammation, environmental irritants, allergies, and other factors, they can impair normal breathing and contribute to headaches, snoring, and sleep apnea.
 This condition is known as turbinate hypertrophy (enlargement).

 As with any ailment, Dr. Zadeh at Los Angeles Sinus Institute will first try to treat turbinate hypertrophy with medications and non-surgical procedures.
 When enlarged turbinates fail to respond to non-invasive medical therapies, Dr. Mani Zadeh can perform his Los Angeles turbinate reduction surgery to correct nasal obstruction by reducing the size of the turbinates while preserving their natural function.